sabman/website/module/README.md

     require('nko')('secretc0deZ');

 The code parameter is available on [your team page].
-It's linked to just your team, so don't share it with others unless you want them hijacking your deploys.
+It's tied to just your team, so don't share it with others unless you want them hijacking your deploys.